Introduction to Unmanned Vehicle Systems

-This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, ground and space operations, propulsion systems, and communications data link theory.
-The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air and surface) missions, Proof of US citizenship is required for students.
-Students must obtain certification as an unmanned pilot rating under part 107 of FAA regulations to pass this course.
+This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, maritime operations, propulsion systems, and communications data link theory.
+The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air, surface, and maritime) missions, Proof of US citizenship is required for students.

 PHSC Course Schedule: Introduction to Unmanned Vehicle Systems

 |Section||Availability||Dates||Days||Meeting Time||Location||Delivery||Bldg/Room||Instructor||Credit Hours||Clock Hours||Fees||Comments|

 This class meets remotely on the days and times listed in the schedule providing the benefits of face-to-face classes in a live, remote environment by utilizing technology (zoom or the big blue button) through canvas.
 A webcam and microphone are needed for this class.
 This class meets on campus on the day and time listed in the schedule.
 The remainder of the course is delivered with online assignments and activities.
-A webcam and microphone are needed for this class.
+Students need a webcam and microphone for this class.